-The REIT was in compliance with the above requirements as at September 30, 2013.
+The REIT was in compliance with the above requirements as at March 31, 2014.

-21. Related party transactions
+22. Related party transactions

 The REIT engaged Labec Realty Advisors Inc. (the "Manager") to perform certain services as outlined below under a management agreement (the "Management Agreement").
-The Manager is controlled by the President and Chief Executive Officer and Chief Financial Officer of the REIT, who are also significant unitholders of the REIT.
+The Manager is controlled by the President and Chief Executive Officer and Chief Financial Officer of the REIT.